Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 ![](img/4_old_flow.png)

-1. `TrajectoryPlanner` sends ServiceMessage with robot pose, target cube coordinates, and target destination coordinates to `mover.py`.
+1. In part 3, we had `TrajectoryPlanner` send a MoverServiceRequest message on the `niryo_moveit` topic.
+The message contained the robot pose, target cube coordinates, and target destination coordinates
-1. `mover.py` calculates the four trajectories, adds them to an array, and returns the array to `TrajectoryPlanner`.
+1. `mover.py` received the message, calculated the four trajectories, added them to an array, and sent back the array in a MoverServiceResponse message to `TrajectoryPlanner`.
-1. `TrajectoryPlanner` then executes the trajectories one at a time on the simulated Niryo One.
+1. `TrajectoryPlanner` then executed the trajectories one at a time on the simulated Niryo One.

 **Part 4 - Simulated and Real - Flow:**

 ![](img/4_new_flow.png)

-1. `RealSimPickAndPlace.cs` publishes robot pose, target cube coordinates, and target destination coordinates to `sim_real_pnp` topic.
+1. Now, `RealSimPickAndPlace.cs` will publish robot pose, target cube coordinates, and target destination coordinates to `sim_real_pnp` topic.
-1. `sim_and_real_pnp.py,`as a ROS subscriber node, reads from the `sim_real_pnp` topic, plans the trajectories, and sends the action goals one at a time to `RobotMove` action server.
+1. `sim_and_real_pnp.py` will recieve the message, plan the trajectories, and send the action goals one at a time to the `RobotMove` action server.

 1. **Simultaneously**
-	1. `RobotMove` action server publishes the goal messages along to the `robot_action/goal` topic.
+	1. The `RobotMove` action server will publish the goal messages along to the `robot_action/goal` topic.
-	1. `RobotMove` action server executes trajectory on Niryo One.
+	1. The `RobotMove` action server will execute the trajectory on Niryo One.

-1. Simulated Niryo One, `RealSimPickAndPlace.cs`, subscriber reads from the action goal topic, `robot_action/goal`, and executes the trajectory or tool commands.
+1. The simulated Niryo One, `RealSimPickAndPlace.cs`, subscriber will read from `robot_action/goal`, and execute the same commands.

 **Note the changes between Part 3 and Part 4::**